A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Introduction

 In parallel, the emergence of Large Vision-Language Models (LVLMs) offers a new perspective: leveraging their vast world knowledge and semantic reasoning capabilities to handle open-set concepts and interpret complex scenarios.
 Representative studies focus on high-level reasoning, interpretation, or decision-making tasks using models such as GPT-4 and Video-LLaVA~\cite{10588373}, or propose SOTIF-oriented frameworks for risk interpretation specifically under adverse conditions~\cite{huang2025drivesotif}.
 Other efforts employ LLMs as auxiliary tools, for instance by guiding diffusion-based data augmentation to improve few-shot object detection~\cite{jiang2025llm}.
 However, these studies predominantly operate at the semantic level.
 It remains unverified whether the high-level reasoning of LVLMs can be effectively translated into precise geometric localization, a prerequisite for safe motion planning.
 Consequently, it is unclear how their detection performance compares systematically against established detectors such as YOLO on dedicated benchmarks like PeSOTIF.

-To bridge this gap, the presented work conducts a comprehensive benchmark of ten mainstream LVLMs for object detection under SOTIF conditions, employing established YOLO detectors as a comparative baseline.
-The main contributions are summarized as follows: \begin{enumerate} \item A unified evaluation pipeline is developed to enable LVLMs to perform 2D object detection via visual grounding under SOTIF conditions, effectively bridging the gap between high-level semantic reasoning and precise geometric localization without task-specific fine-tuning. \item A systematic benchmark of ten representative large foundation models is conducted for SOTIF-oriented object detection, using PeSOTIF as a dedicated testbed and YOLO-based detectors as reference baselines. \item A quantitative analysis of detection performance and failure patterns is provided, revealing a critical trade-off where LVLMs exhibit superior robustness in semantic recall but lag behind conventional detectors in geometric precision. \end{enumerate}
+To bridge this gap, the presented work conducts a comprehensive benchmark of ten mainstream LVLMs for object detection under SOTIF conditions, employing established YOLOv5 and RT-DETRv4~\cite{lv2024detrs} detectors as comparative baselines.
+The main contributions are summarized as follows: \begin{enumerate} \item A unified evaluation pipeline is developed to enable LVLMs to perform 2D object detection via visual grounding under SOTIF conditions, effectively bridging the gap between high-level semantic reasoning and precise geometric localization without task-specific fine-tuning. \item A systematic benchmark of ten representative large foundation models is conducted for SOTIF-oriented object detection, using PeSOTIF as a dedicated testbed and two specialized detectors, YOLOv5 and RT-DETRv4, as reference baselines. \item A quantitative analysis of detection performance and failure patterns is provided, revealing a critical trade-off where LVLMs exhibit superior robustness in semantic recall but lag behind conventional detectors in geometric precision. \end{enumerate}

 By establishing this benchmark, it is aimed to provide a quantitative reference for the safe deployment of foundation models in automated driving.
 The insights derived from the performance trade-offs are expected to guide the design of future hybrid perception systems, which combine the semantic robustness of LVLMs with the geometric precision of specialized detectors to address the safety challenges of SOTIF.